alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

     <figcaption><b>Figure 1</b>: Main cocaine trafficking flows, 2015–2019.
 Source: UNODC, World Drug Report 2021.</figcaption>
 </figure>

 In terms of network dismantling, a naive approach for attacking criminal networks is to target the most connected people (those with a high degree of centrality).
 But realistically, this does not work.
 It turns out that the cost of targeting these individuals can be substantially greater than attacking other criminals in the network.
-Moreover, in times of conflict, these positions are often replaceable by other criminals.
+Moreover, in times of conflict, these central positions are often replaceable by other criminals.
 The resilience of a criminal network also depends on its level of [redundancy](https://doi.org/10.1371/journal.pone.0236476), that is, how easily the individuals are replaceable.
 These characteristics make dismantling criminal networks an arduous task.

 <br>